 The stages of execution

-The hundreds of testimonies collected by Yahad-In unum and the archival documents allow us to better understand the course of the assassinations committed in the context of the Shoah.
-The organization of the killings, if it involves variations according to the places, the importance of the cities or villages concerned, follows a similar course and methods in all regions orIn Unum has conducted his investigation to date.
+The hundreds of testimonies collected by Yahad-In unum and the archival documents allow us to better understand the course of the assassinations perpetrated during the Holocaust by bullets.
+The organization of killings, if it includes variations according to the places, the importance of the cities or villages concerned, follows a similar course and methods in all regions where Yahad-In Unum has conducted its investigation until today.

 1 - The Germans organize the preparations for the killings:

-In exceptional cases, victims receive the final blow.
-In some areas, cremation of bodies is carried out.
+In exceptional cases, the victims receive the coup de grâce.
+In some regions, bodies are cremated.

 Jewish clothing and goods are sorted, taken away, distributed or sold.

-7 – Some Jews survive.
+7 – Some Jews manage to survive.

-Yahad’s team found and interviewed some of these survivors who sometimes live only a few kilometers from the place where they escaped death.
+Yahad’s team has found and interviewed some of these survivors who sometimes live only a few kilometers from the place where they escaped death.

 8- The extermination site of Babi Yar in Ukraine.